Updated on December 13, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - You must be a resident of Iowa with proof of residency.

-To get medical marijuana in Iowa, a resident needs approval from a certified doctor for one of the conditions mentioned below.
+To get medical marijuana in Iowa, one needs a marijuana certification verifying that they suffer from one of the qualifying conditions mentioned below.

 - Severe, intractable autism with self-injurious or aggressive behaviors

 - Severe, intractable pediatric autism with self-injurious or aggressive behaviors

 - Any terminal illness with a probable life expectancy of under one year.
 Also, if the illness or its therapy produces one or more of the following: severe or chronic pain, nausea or severe vomiting, and cachexia or severe wasting.

 - Cancer; if the disease or its treatment causes one or more of the following: severe or chronic pain, nausea or severe vomiting, and cachexia or severe wasting.

 Untreatable Pain – Does chronic pain qualify as a condition in Iowa?